bek0s/gbkfit/docs/source/install.rst

    ./Miniconda3-latest-MacOSX-x86_64.sh -b -s -p ./miniconda ./miniconda/bin/python -m venv venv

-The above lines will create an isolated Python environment (*venv*) which can be used to install and run GBKFIT.
+The above lines will create an isolated Python environment (*venv*) which will not affect your system's Python environment and can be used to install and run GBKFIT.

 To activate the environment, run: